Tutopiya Logo

 Match Keywords to Question Types

-• describe questions need accurate observable detail
+• describe questions need precise observable detail

-• explain questions need cause-and-effect clarity
+• explain questions need clear cause-and-effect language

 • biology definitions